 top of page

-One of the most powerful spiritual tools I’ve discovered in my Soul Recovery journey is deceptively simple—but deeply transformational.
+One of the most powerful spiritual tools I’ve discovered in my Soul Recovery journey is deceptively simple but deeply transformational.
+It’s the phrase: “Of course.”

-When I first started using “of course” in my own healing work, it came through moments of deep reflection—moments when I was looking back on past choices, painful reactions, or ways I showed up that didn’t align with the person I was becoming.
-And instead of judging myself, something shifted.
+When I first started using “of course” in my own healing work, it came through moments of deep reflection.
+These were moments when I looked back on past choices, painful reactions, or ways I showed up that didn't align with the person I was becoming.
+Instead of judging myself, something shifted.

 I said, “Of course I did that.”